Garbaz/kde-auto-rotate-kscreen/README.md

 Automatically rotates screen based on device orientation.
 Only works under KDE Plasma, but both with Wayland and X.

+Rotation is disabled when multiple screens are connected.

-Tested on Manjaro with Wayland.
+Tested on Manjaro with Wayland & X.

-This loosely based upon [kde-auto-rotate](https://github.com/donbowman/kde-auto-rotate/).
+This is loosely based upon [kde-auto-rotate](https://github.com/donbowman/kde-auto-rotate/).

 ## Dependencies